fybrik/fybrik/site/docs/samples/notebook-write.md

 ```

 ### View new asset through OpenMetadata UI
-The newly-created asset is registered in OpenMetadata and can be viewed through the OpenMetadata UI.
+If Fybrik is configured to work with the OpenMetadata data catalog, then the newly-created asset is registered in OpenMetadata and can be viewed through the OpenMetadata UI.
 A tutorial on working with the OpenMetadata UI can be found [here](../../tasks/omd-discover-s3-asset/).
 It begins with an explanation how to connect to the UI and login.
 Once you are logged in, choose `Tables` on the menu on the left and you will see all the registered assets.

 ### Cleanup scenario two